paulwratt/echoer/README.md

 - Syntax highlighting, with the help of Pygments
 - Markdown and HTML text formatting
 - Pagination of posts
+- Index of Wiki "docs"
+- SVG social icons for your footer

 ## Usage
 ### 1. Fork and Clone